The Texas

 Passing a funeral

 Across most of the state, especially in rural areas, it is the convention for drivers, out of respect for the deceased, to pull-over and stop while a funeral passes by.
-I suspect that as a result, many folks think that it is actually the law to do so.
+I suspect that as a result, many folks think that it is indeed the law to do so.
 But actually, it is not.

 Other sites of interest